-- Year 2 of the fellowship is at the Moffitt Cancer Center, which is an NCI designated Comprehensive Cancer Center.
-There are four full-time, gynecologic oncologists (Sachin Apte, MD, MS, MBA, Hye Sook Chon, MD, Mian M. Shahzad, MD, PhD, and Robert Wenham, MD, MS, FACOG, FACS.
-They have a heavy patient load which translates both to a large volume of radical abdomino-pelvic surgery as well as a high volume of outpatient and inpatient chemotherapy.
+- Year 2 of the fellowship is at the Moffitt Cancer Center, which is an NCI-designated Comprehensive Cancer Center.
+There are five full-time, gynecologic oncologists (Hye Sook Chon, MD, Mian M. Shahzad, MD, PhD, Robert Wenham, MD, MS, FACOG, FACS., Mitchell Hoffman, MD, and Jeannie Chern, MD, ScM) They have a heavy patient load which translates both to a large volume of radical abdomino-pelvic surgery as well as a high volume of outpatient and inpatient chemotherapy.

-- Develop the leadership and communication skills necessary to treat women with gynecologic cancers in a complex multidisciplinary environment.
+- Allow the fellow to develop the leadership and communication skills necessary to treat women with gynecologic cancers in a complex multidisciplinary environment.

-- Obtain a thorough understanding of the principles, applications and complications of radiation oncology relevant to gynecologic cancer treatment.
+- Allow the fellow to obtain a thorough understanding of the principles, applications and complications of radiation oncology relevant to gynecologic cancer treatment.

 - Provide the fellow with the opportunity for structured clinical research, basic laboratory research and development of additional clinical skills.